 One great way to interact with and engage Baby during these cuddly first few months is by reading books together.
-This activity gives her the chance to hear your voice in addition to gaining some exposure to different sounds, words, shapes, and images on each page.
+This activity gives them the chance to hear your voice in addition to gaining some exposure to different sounds, words, shapes, and images on each page.
 Reading is also an easy way to create a bedtime routine for your little one.
-This consistency, along with the comfort she receives while you read to her, could help foster a love for reading that she may carry with her for years to come.
+This consistency, along with the comfort they receive while you read to them, could help foster a love for reading that they may carry with them for years to come.

 Black & white books

-When Baby is a newborn, her eyes are still developing and adjusting to be able to see the world around her.
+When Baby is a newborn, their eyes are still developing and adjusting to be able to see the world around them.
 Black and white books feature high-contrast images that are easiest for a young baby to see and focus on.
-These books are simple and effective at introducing Baby to different shapes and objects in her environment.
+These books are simple and effective at introducing Baby to different shapes and objects in their environment.

 Hello, Animals! and Hello, Bugs! both by Smriti Prasadam

 Black on White and White on Black both by Tana Hoban

 Cloth books are just what they sound like…books made out of cloth!
 Cloth books make it easy for Baby to interact with the pages without doing any lasting damage, because by “interact” we mean “chew.”
 Cloth books can be far more entertaining for babies than books they can’t engage with as comfortably, and some of them even make fun sounds like you might find in a stuffed animal.